History – a phoenix from the flames

 The history of the Kazbek Villa is rich and complex.
-It has constructed in 1573 by one of the Dubrovnik noble families Zamanja as a summer residence.
+Our Palace Dubrovnik Hotel has been constructed in 1573 by one of the Dubrovnik noble families Zamanja as a summer residence.
 Although designed as place for peace and relaxation history had other plans and the villa passed through various violent ages.

 Ownership then changed hands several times before it was finally acquired by Pervanovo in 2006.
 Some of the exterior had been partly refurbished however it was still an empty shell.
 A true tale of riches to rags and back to riches again.